 Cauliflower Salad with Homemade Dairy-Free Ranch Dressing

 A multi-purpose creamy and flavorful sauce or dressing.
-TO MAKE BLANCHED ALMONDS: Soak almonds with skin in water, in the fridge, for about 24 hours.
-After soaking, skins will come off easily.
-If you buy almonds already blanched, soak them in cold water for about five hours before using.
+Soak the blanched almonds in filtered water for a few hours before making the dressing.
 Add all the ingredients to a blender and combine until creamy and smooth.
 You can add more water if it needs more liquid.
-Adjust taste to your preference, adding more lemon juice, apple cider vinegar, salt or pepper.
-Store in a closed jar for up to 2 days in the fridge.
+Adjust taste to your preference, adding more lemon juice, apple cider vinegar, salt, or pepper.
+Store in a closed jar for up to 3 days in the fridge.